 Water Based Techniques – Chromatography

 By employing water based techniques, one can achieve a convincing watercolour style painting by simply letting the inks do what they do.
-In the illustration below, the sky and foregrounds created themselves.
-The detailed trees in the foreground were achieved using a different brown ink applied with a dip pen.
+In the illustrations below, the sky and foregrounds created themselves.
+The details in the foreground were achieved using simple marks applied with a dip pen.

 The wonderful thing is that this simple wet in wet technique is actually easier and quicker than watercolour painting!
 Without even touching upon the word ‘serendipity’ I think this would appeal to all amateur artists for this one reason alone.